In this section:

 Remember, ELSAs are not there to fix children's problems.
 What we can do is provide emotional support.

 School nurses work to improve health inequalities and address public health concerns to support children, young people, and their families to make an informed choice to improve their health and wellbeing.
-The school nursing teams offer support and a confidential service to children and young people with emotional health and wellbeing concerns, behavior, continence, and growth concerns.
-Parents are also offered parent information sessions which cover the following topics:

 Please speak to one of the team in school regarding referrals or other services that can help with a range of issues.